My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Pics from the Buffalo show, November 22, 2009.
 These were taken with my Blackberry.

-Bruce played for 3 hours and 45 minutes, played 34 songs including seven cover songs, called an audible during the encore to make sure “10th Ave Freeze-Out” and the history of the band was played, and left us thinking we’d seen an historic moment.
+Bruce played for three hours and forty-five minutes, played thirty-four songs including seven cover songs, called an audible during the encore to make sure “10th Ave Freeze-Out” and the history of the band was played, and left us thinking we had seen an historic moment.
 Well, it wasn’t the final appearance of the E Street Band, but it was the last tour show for Clarence, who passed away in 2011.
-It was a concert I’ll never forget.
+It was a concert I will never forget.

 BS45.jpg

-Songs like “Shackled and Drawn,” “Jack of All Trades,” “This Depression,” “You’ve Got It,” and “Rocky Ground” see Bruce paying tribute to the blues, R&B and soul of his upbringing infused with the Celtic and acoustic spirit of his ancestors – “Rocky Ground” even has a rap interlude from singer Michelle Moore.
+Songs like “Shackled and Drawn,” “Jack of All Trades,” “This Depression,” “You’ve Got It,” and “Rocky Ground” saw Bruce paying tribute to the blues, R&B, and soul of his upbringing, infused with the Celtic and acoustic spirit of his ancestors.
+“Rocky Ground” even had a rap interlude from singer Michelle Moore.
 The album was an interesting blend of all Bruce’s musical travels over the prior twenty years.

 BS52.jpg

-2014 saw Bruce take the band on a tour of Australia and New Zealand to promote a new album that was essentially the re-packaging of songs he’d been doing live over the years or had recorded and never released.
-This was disappointing to some as it didn’t offer fresh music but was a welcome arrival into release of many songs that only few had heard or had never had a studio version.
-Tom Morello, guitarist from the band Rage Against the Machine, had been a regular guest of the band’s for their LA shows, usually doing a searing, full-band rendition of “Ghost of Tom Joad.”
+2014 saw Bruce take the band on a tour of Australia and New Zealand to promote a new album, High Hopes, that was essentially the re-packaging of songs he’d been doing live over the years or had recorded and never released.
+Tom Morello, guitarist from the band Rage Against the Machine, had been a regular guest of the band’s for their L.A. shows, usually doing a searing, full-band rendition of “Ghost of Tom Joad.”
 This version made its way onto the album and Morello also went on the Australian tour as a replacement for Little Steven, who was committed to filming his TV series, Lilyhammer, during that time.

 The tour included cover versions of Australian artists at each show, paying homage to the rich rock n’ roll heritage of the land down under.
-These would include “Friday on My Mind” by The Easybeats, “Don’t Change” by INXS, “Royals” by Lorde (for the New Zealanders), “Highway to Hell” by AC/DC, “Just Like Fire Would” by The Saints (the only one of the covers that also appeared on the album), and the most incredible version of the Bee Gee’s “Stayin’ Alive.”
+These included, “Friday on My Mind” by The Easybeats, “Don’t Change” by INXS, “Royals” by Lorde (for the New Zealanders), “Highway to Hell” by AC/DC, “Just Like Fire Would” by The Saints (the only one of the covers that also appeared on the album), and a most incredible version of the Bee Gee’s “Stayin’ Alive.”
 It was a version that re-interpreted the song and allowed Bruce and his incredible band to display all their devices – jazz, folk, dance, soul, gospel, and good ole fashioned rock n’ roll.
-The band traded off each other in a free-flowing jam, and it had to be admitted having Morello in the band took them to another level since they’d never had a soloist of his calibre (which is more a comment on Morello’s talent given the presence of Nils, Bruce, and Little Steven in the band).
+The band traded off each other in a free-flowing jam, and it had to be admitted that having Morello in the band took them to another level since they’d never had a soloist of his calibre (which is more a comment on Morello’s talent than that of Nils, Bruce, and Little Steven).

-This provides a good opportunity to reflect on just how special the E Street Band is.
-Over the course of any tour the band will perform in excess of 200 songs, many taken by request during the show and done without rehearsal.
+The E Street Band is truly something special.
+Over the course of any tour they will perform in excess of two hundred songs, many taken by request during the show and done without rehearsal.
 Their ability to roll out three-hour shows one after another with energy, impeccable playing, and a breadth of content puts them in a category to themselves.
-As great a performer as Bruce is, it’s due to his band that his shows achieve unparalleled experiences.
+As great a performer as Bruce is, it is due to his band that his shows achieve such unparalleled experiences.
 The E Street Band was rightfully inducted into the Rock and Roll Hall of Fame in 2014.

 BS53.jpg

-For Record Day in April 2014, just three months after High Hopes was released, Springsteen released a limited-edition vinyl EP, American Beauty.
+For Record Day in April 2014, just three months after High Hopes was released, Springsteen issued a limited-edition vinyl EP, American Beauty.
 It included four songs left over from the High Hopes’ recordings.
-It would be the last release of new music from Bruce for the next five years and included the fun, power-pop song “Hurry Up Sundown,” though it was the title track that was featured from the release.
+It was the last release of new music for the next five years and included the fun, power-pop song, “Hurry Up Sundown,” though it was the title track that was featured from the release.

-As 2015 came to a close Bruce was getting prepared to release a 35th anniversary box set release for The River, same as he’d done for Born to Run and Darkness on the Edge of Town.
-The compilation was called The Ties that Bind: The River Collection and was going to include many more outtakes from those recordings than had already been released on the likes of Tracks.
-I haven’t included such outtakes on this playlist since I don’t consider those songs part of a proper chronological representation of his career, often being released years or decades after being originally recorded.
-But there are many, many great songs in these albums.
-Check out “Stray Bullet” from the collection, which is just a beautiful, haunting ballad that’s hard to believe sat in a vault for 35 years before seeing the light of day – most artists would kill for a song like this on their album at any time in their career.
-There was also a great rocker in “Meet Me in the City,” which was used to promote the release and opened many shows on the tour.
+As 2015 ended, Bruce was getting prepared to release a thirty-fifth anniversary box set release for The River, same as he’d done for Born to Run and Darkness on the Edge of Town.
+The compilation was called, The Ties that Bind: The River Collection, and was going to include many more outtakes from those recordings than had already been released on the likes of Tracks.
+I have not included such outtakes on this playlist since I don’t consider those songs part of a proper chronological representation of his career, often being released years or decades after being originally recorded.
+But there are many, many great songs on these albums.
+Check out “Stray Bullet” from the collection, which was just a beautiful, haunting ballad that was hard to believe sat in a vault for thirty-five years before seeing the light of day.
+Most artists would kill for a song like this on their album at any time in their career.
+There was also a great rocker in, “Meet Me in the City”, which was used to promote the release and opened many shows on the tour.

 BS54.jpg

-In addition to the tour in 2016 he also issued his autobiography, Born to Run, which was to be one of the better written books from a rock star.
+He also issued his autobiography, Born to Run, in 2016.
+It was one of the better written books I have read by a rock star.
 The man just has a way with words.
-He also issued Chapter and Verse, a companion album of greatest hits to listen to along with his autobiography (just like my blog!).
+He also issued Chapter and Verse, a companion album of greatest hits to listen to along with his autobiography (just like this blog!).
 He also played shows to support Hilary Clinton’s candidacy during the 2016 election.

-As 2017 arrived there was still no word of when his solo record would be released, which was rumoured to not be an acoustic record but a full-band album though not with the E Street Band.
+As 2017 arrived there was still no word of when his solo record would be released, which was rumoured to not be an acoustic record but a full-band album, without the E Street Band.
 So, it was a surprise when it was announced that Bruce would be doing a Broadway run at the Walter Kerr Theatre.
 Unlike his Tom Joad or Devils and Dust tours, this would be night after night at the same venue, doing the same shows, and telling the same stories.
-It gave people the exact same, scripted and choreographed show for weeks’ on end.
-It was very unlike Springsteen in that regard, but having seen the show I can say it was a new and intriguing way to engage with him as an artist and performer.
+It gave people the exact same scripted and choreographed show for weeks on end.
+It was very unlike Springsteen, with his oft-changing setlists, but having seen the show I can say it was a new and intriguing way to engage with him as an artist and performer.
 A recording of the show was released on Netflix in December 2018 the same night he performed the last show of his residency.

 My friend Jim and I in front of the theatre.